 EIN (Employer Identification Number or Federal Identification Numbers or FEINs) is an identification number allotted by the IRS.
 The IRS uses the EIN to identify an operating business entity for taxation purposes.

-It will also be necessary to open a bank account, file tax returns, and hire employees.
+It will also be needed to open a bank account, and filing tax returns will also be necessary.
 The IRS issues an EIN, and you can apply for it online or through the mail.

 File Annual Reports in Washington

 Every LLC in Washington must file an initial report with the Secretary of State within 120 days from the date of incorporation.
 It is a legal document that provides necessary details about your LLC to the State authorities.